Effective synchronization amid noise-induced chaos: Preliminaries

 Noise-induced synchronization occurs for independent agents with identical clocks.
 For our purposes, a clock is a nonlinear dynamical system orbiting a stable limit cycle.
 To illustrate stochastic synchronization, we specialize to a class of noise consisting of discrete, identical impulses (kicks) occurring at random times.
 The kicks are such that the oscillator remains within the basin of attraction of the limit cycle, whenever it occurs.

 The effect of a kick on the clock can be compactly expressed via a phase-reduction prescription~\cite{NakaoPRE2005}: The oscillator traces a periodic loop in its dynamical manifold with a period $T$.
 We may label the points on this loop by a ``phase position'' $\varphi$ ranging from $0$ to $1$, with a designated point assigned as the phase origin $\varphi\equiv0$.
-Other points are assigned phase values equal to the time $\Delta t$ required for the oscillator to reach them from the phase origin: $\varphi\equiv\Delta t/T$.
-This construction is equivalent to finding the action-angle variables in Hamiltonian mechanics~\cite{ArnoldBOOK}.
+Following Refs.~\cite{TeramaePRL2004,NakaoPRE2005}, we label other points to have phase values proportional to the time $\Delta t$ required for the oscillator to reach them from the phase origin: $\varphi\equiv\Delta t/T$.\footnote{Unlike Refs.~\cite{TeramaePRL2004,NakaoPRE2005}, we do not include degrading noise, different for each oscillator.
+This eliminates the need to treat random excursions from the limit cycle via additional ``radial" coordinates.
+We discuss the effect of degrading noise in Sec.~\ref{sec:disc}.} (This construction is equivalent to finding the action-angle variables in Hamiltonian mechanics~\cite{ArnoldBOOK}.)
 Thus, the phase of an oscillator that started at $\varphi^{(0)}$ advances at a constant speed, $\varphi^{(0)}+t/T$, where $\mathrm{mod}\,1$ is implied in any algebraic operation over the phases.

 Every kick to an oscillator creates a fixed long-term shift in its time-dependent phase compared to the state of the oscillator if there had been no kick.
 This shift depends on the oscillator's phase position $\varphi'$ at the moment of the kick.
 All effects described below result from the rearrangement of the oscillator positions due to this position-dependent shift.
 For impulsive kicks, it suffices to know the shift of an oscillator kicked at $\varphi'$, relative to the phase of an unkicked oscillator that was at the phase origin at the moment of the kick.
 This shifted phase, denoted $\psi$, is illustrated in Fig.~\ref{fig:illust}.
 Since all phase points move around the orbit at the same constant speed, the phase difference $\psi$ for a given oscillator remains constant until the next kick.
 Evidently, if the kick has a negligible effect, the phase of an oscillator\,---\,initially equal to $\varphi$\,---\,remains so, and thus $\psi(\varphi) = \varphi$.
-Otherwise, the ``phase map’’ function $\psi(\varphi)$ encodes the complete information about the effect of the perturbation.
+Otherwise, the ``phase map’’ function $\psi(\varphi)$ encodes the complete information about the long-term effect of the perturbation.